mayvidxd/channel_promoter/README.md

 # CHANNEL PROMOTER

-A channel promoter bot devloped by the HARDCORE (⚚𝙃𝘾⚚) & 🅻⭕⭕⭕ community.
+A channel promoter bot devloped by .★𝓐𝓟★

 How it works-